Marvel4118/Marvel/README.md

 Assessment: Part 2 – CSS Styling and Responsive Design Project Overview

 Sweet Rise Bakery is a bakery website developed to provide customers with information about the bakery’s products and services.
 The website was designed to create a visually appealing and user-friendly online presence for the bakery while improving accessibility and responsiveness across multiple devices.
 The website includes several pages that allow users to navigate through bakery information, products, enquiries, and contact details in a clear and organised manner.
-Website Goals and Objectives
+Website Goals and Objectives. in part2 I made several improvements on the website styling such as the navigation layout in the homnepage as well as adding the images on the folders that now display in the website, I also added the order now button that is required with the instructions given in part 2.

 The primary goal of the website is to establish a professional online presence for Sweet Rise Bakery.
 The website aims to:
 Promote bakery products and services
 Improve customer engagement
 Provide easy navigation for users